 A camcorder mounted at the top of the stairs, recorded this “woman’s moan, followed by a high-pitched squeal”, and two “gutteral growling” noises, which was also heard by the investigators, when it happened.

 The scent of a burning odor, flowers reoccurred all night, and cold spots were felt.

 This quiet period could last for years.
-In our The story of The Willard Library, the Lady in Gray had made her first appearance to the living not until the 1930s, a long time after her death.
-She was quiet for a number of decades after that first sighting, before deciding to be active again.
+In our story of The Willard Library, IN, the Lady in Gray had made her first appearance to the living not until the 1930’s, a long time after her death.
+She was quiet for a number of decades after that first sighting, before decidng to be active again.

 GHOSTLORE OF THE WINDY CITY